sdivakarla/Kickstarter-analysis/Kickstarting_with_Excel_Report.md

 ### Analysis of Outcomes Based on Launch Date

 Starting and ending dates of each campaign was provided.
 The dates for the theater campaigns were graphed based on the starting month of the campaign to look for trends.
-The [Graph of Theater Launch Dates] (https://github.com/sdivakarla/Kickstarter-analysis/blob/main/Theater_Outcome_VS_Launch.png) shows distinctive trends in the success of the campaigns.
+The ![Graph of Theater Launch Dates] (https://github.com/sdivakarla/Kickstarter-analysis/blob/main/Theater_Outcome_VS_Launch.png) shows distinctive trends in the success of the campaigns.
 Those campaigns started in April through July had a much higher success rate than those campaigns started in September through December.